5cover/psdc/docs/Scratch.md

 lengthedString["chaîne(<i>N</i>)"] --> string
 integer --> real
 ```

+Actually, we don't really need implicit conversions since the issue is already solved by assignability rules.

 **Characters are not integers**.
 Yes, they are represented by integers, but that's an implementation detail.
 Pseudocode focuses on semantics, not technicalities.